apetrisor1/erlangseatsserver/README.md

 5. To test the connection, you can use the Erlang API, see section 2.2 from https://erlang.org/doc/apps/odbc/getting_started.html

-For now we will use this API when connecting the main app, seems robust enough.
+For now we will use this API when connecting the main app robust.
 An alternative is using this:
 https://github.com/epgsql/epgsql